Iwo, Osun: Iwo Chamber of Commerce and Industry Limited/GTE

-People of like minds who are interested in economic development of Iwoland came together in 2018 to form Iwo Chamber of Commerce and Industry Limited/GTE.
+People who are interested in economic development of Iwoland came together in 2018 to form Iwo Chamber of Commerce and Industry Limited/GTE.
 The organization was registered with Corporate Affairs Commission in 2021 which is completely different from the defunct one established in 1989.

 Iwo Chamber of Commerce and Industry was established for the promotion and protection of trade and industry and to represent and express the opinion of the business community on matters affecting trade and industry in Iwoland which consists of the three local government areas in the federal constituency (Iwo, Ayedire and Ola Oluwa) Iwoland Federal constituency and where applicable, the whole State of Osun and the Federation.
-It is a not –for- profit –sharing organization and its income and properties are applied solely for the promotion of ICCI’s objectives.
+It is a non–profit–sharing organization and its income and properties are applied solely for the promotion of ICCI's objectives.